Kelly Emberg

-Kelly Kay Emberg (born July 2, 1959) is an American former model who appeared in the Sports Illustrated Swimsuit Issue and in advertisements for Cover Girl cosmetics, Napier Jewelry, and Calvin Klein.
+Kelly Kay Emberg (born July 2, 1959) is an American former model who appeared in the Sports Illustrated Swimsuit Issue, on the cover of Vogue, Harper’s Bazaar, Glamour, Mademoiselle, Cosmopolitan, Self magazines, and in advertisements for Cover Girl, Maybelline, Loreal, Napier Jewelry, and Calvin Klein.

 Career

-Emberg was born in Houston, Texas, and attended Stratford High School, where she was a member of the school's female drill team, the Spartanaires.
-She was a cheerleader in her senior year with partner Kelly Bittner.
-She modeled part-time during high school after being "discovered" by Alan Martin, a local photographer in Houston who introduced her to John Casablancas.
+Kelly Emberg began a career in modeling part-time during high school.
+After being "discovered" by Alan Martin, a local photographer in Houston she was introduced to John Casablancas.
 Casablancas brought her to New York City to join his new agency Elite Model Management, where her print career took off.
 She appeared on the covers of Vogue, Harper's Bazaar, Glamour and Cosmopolitan magazines.
 Her first cover was for British Vogue photographed by Alex Chatelain.
 She also appeared numerous times in the Sports Illustrated Swimsuit Issue and in advertisements for Cover Girl cosmetics, Napier Jewelry, and Calvin Klein.

 After her modeling career, Emberg attended UCLA for three years studying interior design.
-She worked for interior designer Michael S. Smith and owns The Cotton Box, with a shop on Melrose Avenue, Los Angeles.
-Her biggest client is Rod Stewart.
-Emberg created the interior designs for the guest house on his Los Angeles estate in which Ruby, along with Kimberly and Sean, Stewart's children by Alana Hamilton, live.
+She worked for interior designer Michael S. Smith and owned The Cotton Box, a design shop on Melrose Avenue in Los Angeles, CA. Her biggest client is Rod Stewart.
+Emberg created the interior designs for the guest house on his Los Angeles estate in which Ruby, along with Kimberly and Sean, Stewart's children by Alana Hamilton all live.

-Emberg's interest in gardening created her current career as Kelly Emberg: The Model Gardener, in which she provides advice and encourages people to grow their own organic vegetables.
+Emberg's interest in gardening led to her career as Kelly Emberg: The Model Gardener, in which she provides advice and encourages people to grow their own organic vegetables.

+In 2020, with the onset of the COVID-19 pandemic and the temporary closure of fitness clubs, Emberg started playing pickleball.
+Through her passion for the emerging sport, Emberg created a women’s sportswear line called BESO Shade.
+The product is manufactured in the USA using UPF 50+ materials to protect skin from the damaging effects from the sun.